areynolds77/WideOrbit/README.md

 The user can also choose to backup the selected media assets to a provided folders.
 #### Get-MediaAsset
 Get-MediaAsset returns all metadata about a selected media asset.
 If the media asset can not be found, an error status is returned.
+#### Get-A;;RadioStations
+Get-AllRadioStations returns information about any radio stations hosted on a WideOrbit Central Server.
+If the -detailed flag is enabled, the function will also return information about each category assigned to that workstation (and each categories individual properties), as well as a list of workstations assigned to that radio station.
+If the -export flag is enabled, this data will be exported to a series of csv datafiles.
 #### Get-ScheduleByDate
 Get-ScheduleByDate returns all of the objects within a days schedule, including playable entries, synch points, traffic merges etc.
 #### Remove-CueAudio